 Depending on where you’re staying, you’ll either take a flight to Tenerife South airport (Reina Sofia, which handles most international flights) or go to Tenerife North (Los Rodeos) airport.
 You’ll find a good bus system at both which runs from about 5am to midnight (check current times on airport website), and serves the major cities on the island.
 The trip from the airport to the capital, Santa Cruz, takes around 15 minutes from the northern airport or an hour from the south.
 Both arrivals terminals have ATMs, banks where you can change money, and competitive options for car hire in Tenerife.

 There is also the option of taking a ferry to Tenerife.
 Boats (with surprisingly comfortable sleeping quarters) leave from Cadiz in Spain, and the journey takes two days.

 If you want to travel the island on a budget, get yourself a bus card (ask at any bus station or your hotel), which can be used on all lines and will reduce your fare.
 Taxis are another good option if you haven’t hired your own car—drivers on the island are generally honest and reliable, and all cars should be metered.
 There are ferries that you can take if you feel like checking out some of the other Canary Islands.

-This family-friendly Arona hotel is located in the entertainment district, within a 10-minute walk of Veronicas Strip and Troya Beach.
-Los Cristianos Beach is ...
+This family-friendly Adeje hotel is located near the airport, within a 10-minute walk of Tenerife Nautical Center, Aqualand Costa Adeje and Puerto Colon Marina. ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply